-The underwriting process for a merchant account can be invasive and exasperating for business owners.
-This is especially true of those in high risk industries like collections.
+The underwriting process for a new merchant account can be invasive and exasperating for business owners.
+This is especially true of those in high risk industries like debt collection.

-Immoral or against-regulation activities by some people in the collections industry have given legitimate agents a bad reputation.
+Immoral or against-regulation activities by some people in the collections industry have given legitimate agencies a bad reputation.
 Because of these untrustworthy few, merchant service providers and banks view high risk merchant accounts as a liability.
-In turn, the underwriting choices a third party collection business may pursue have become limited.
+In turn, the underwriting choices for third party collection business are limited.

 - A physical office